WTF is going on with Economy?! #114 - What's up with rent lately?🏢

 What landlords can do is make substantial changes to the prices once the contract finishes (more on that below).

 Get these insights directly in your inbox.
-Sign up now to our newsletter (it's free, and you'll thank yourself for it).
+Sign up now for our newsletter (it's free, and you'll thank yourself for it).

 Some landlords are getting the business end of the stick thanks to variable rates.